Sensor-Based-Activity-Recognition/docs/research/Preprocessing & Features.md

 Python libraries and functions: Custom functions using NumPy (`numpy.array`, `numpy.lib.stride_tricks.as_strided`) or using specialized libraries like tslearn (`tslearn.preprocessing.TimeSeriesResampler`, `tslearn.utils.sliding_window`).

-## Feature extraction

-- mean/variance/sd: Calculate the mean, variance, and standard deviation of each segment to represent the central tendency, dispersion, and variability of the signal values.
-These features provide insights into the overall characteristics of a given activity. / Python libraries and functions: NumPy (`numpy.mean`, `numpy.var`, `numpy.std`)
-- entropy: Calculate the entropy of each segment to quantify the randomness or disorder in the data.
-Higher entropy values indicate more complexity or less predictability in the signal. / Python libraries and functions: SciPy (`scipy.stats.entropy`) or scikit-learn (`sklearn.metrics.cluster.entropy`)
-- correlation: Calculate the correlation between different axes of the accelerometer and gyroscope data to quantify the degree to which the signals are related.
-This can help identify coordinated movements in multiple dimensions. / Python libraries and functions: NumPy (`numpy.corrcoef`) or Pandas (`pandas.DataFrame.corr`)
-- Fast Fourier Transform (FFT): Compute the FFT coefficients of each segment to transform the time-domain signal into the frequency domain.
-This reveals the dominant frequencies and their magnitudes, which can be useful for differentiating between activities with distinct frequency patterns. / Python libraries and functions: NumPy (`numpy.fft.fft`, `numpy.fft.fftfreq`) or SciPy (`scipy.fft.fft`, `scipy.fft.fftfreq`)
-- Wavelet Coefficients: Compute the wavelet coefficients of each segment using a wavelet transform.
-This transformation captures both time and frequency information, which allows for better representation of non-stationary signals commonly found in human activities.
-Wavelet coefficients can be used to extract relevant features for activity classification. / Python libraries and functions: PyWavelets (`pywt.wavedec`, `pywt.coeffs_to_array`, `pywt.array_to_coeffs`)

-## Feature scaling and normalization

-- min-max: Scale the features by transforming their values to a specific range, usually [0, 1].
-It ensures that all features have equal importance during model training. / Python libraries and functions: scikit-learn (`sklearn.preprocessing.MinMaxScaler`)
-- z-score normalization: Z-score normalization (also called standardization) scales the features by transforming their values to have a mean of 0 and a standard deviation of 1.
-It ensures that all features have equal importance during model training. / Python libraries and functions: scikit-learn (`sklearn.preprocessing.StandardScaler`)

-## Feature selection

-Feature selection aims to identify the most relevant features from the original feature set, reducing dimensionality and computational costs while maintaining the predictive power of the model. / Python libraries and functions: scikit-learn (`sklearn.decomposition.PCA`, `sklearn.feature_selection.RFE`, `sklearn.feature_selection.SelectKBest`)

 ## Smoothing

 Smoothing techniques reduce fluctuations and noise in the signals, making it easier to extract meaningful features for activity recognition. / Python libraries and functions: Moving average - NumPy or Pandas (`numpy.convolve`, `pandas.DataFrame.rolling`), Gaussian smoothing - SciPy (`scipy.ndimage.gaussian_filter`), Savitzky-Golay filtering - SciPy (`scipy.signal.savgol_filter`)